Discover your Dream Job in the Midst of Change

-If your answer is “no” or you’re concerned you will lose your job soon, or, maybe you recently lost your job, consider this … Did your job inspire you?
+If your answer is "no" are you stuck or are you concerned you will lose your job soon, or, maybe you recently lost your job, consider this … Did your job inspire you?
 No?
 Not really?
 I wrote this for you too.
-Read on ...
+Read on,,,

 Where do you find your passion(s)?
 Your inspirations?
 Your dream job?
 Could it be right here, right now?
 Could it be right in the midst of the sudden changes happening to you today?
 Is your future all about attitude?
 Is your future all about perspective?